vfarcic/devops26/manuscript/17-progressive-delivery.md

     --watch
 ```

-We pushed the changes and we started watching the activities.
-Please press *ctrl+c* to cancel the watcher once you confirm that the newly started build is finished.
+We pushed the changes, and we started watching the activities.
+Please press *ctrl+c* to cancel the watcher once you confirm that the newly launched build is finished.

-If you're using serverless Jenkins X, the build of an application does not wait for the activity associated with automatic promotion to finish so we'll confirm whether that is done as well.
+If you're using serverless Jenkins X, the build of an application does not wait for the activity associated with automatic promotion to finish.
+So, we'll confirm whether that is done as well.

 W> Please execute the command that follows only if you are using **serverless Jenkins X**.